Arthur Borton (British Army general)

-General Sir Arthur Borton GCB GCMG (20 January 1814 – 7 September 1893) was a British Army officer who became Governor of Malta.
+General Sir Arthur Borton GCB GCMG (20 January 1814 – 7 September 1893) was a British Army officer who went on to serve as Governor of Malta from 1878 to 1884.

 Early life

 Borton was born on 20 January 1814 in Blofield, Norfolk where his father John Drew Borton was the rector.
 His mother was Louisa Carthew one of the daughters of Rev Thomas Carthew of Woodbridge Abbey in Suffolk.
 He was educated at Eton College and the Military College, Sandhurst.

 Confederate soldier Collett Leventhorpe was his kinsman.

 Military career

 Borton was commissioned into the 9th (East Norfolk) Regiment of Foot in 1832.
 He took part in the First Anglo-Sikh War in 1845 and in 1854–55 he commanded the regiment at the siege of Sevastopol during the Crimean War.
 He became commander of an infantry brigade at the Curragh in Ireland in 1866 and General Officer Commanding the Mysore division of the Madras Army in 1870.
 Promoted to full general in 1877, he became Governor of Malta in 1878 before retiring in June 1884.

 Borton was Colonel of the 1st West India Regiment from 1876 to 1888 and Colonel of the Norfolk Regiment from 1889 to 1893.

 He died, on 7 September 1893 at his residence, 105 Eaton Place, London, and was buried on 9 September at Hunton, near Maidstone, Kent.